johnkueh/amplitude-react-hooks/README.md

 </a>
 <h1>Amplitude React Hooks</h1>

 Use [amplitude-js](https://github.com/amplitude/amplitude-javascript) as React hooks.
-Encourage consistency when declaring commonly used event names by using pre-configured hooks.
+Encourage consistency when declaring commonly used event names by using pre-configured hooks with TypeScript definitions.
 Use `track` and `identify` methods for instrumenting any custom events and user properties.

 </div>